Atlanto-axial joint

 The atlanto-axial joint is a joint in the upper part of the neck between the atlas bone and the axis bone, which are the first and second cervical vertebrae.
-It is a pivot joint.
+It is a pivot joint, that can start from C2 To C7.

 Structure

 The atlanto-axial joint is a joint between the atlas bone and the axis bone, which are the first and second cervical vertebrae.
-It is a pivot joint.
+It is a pivot joint that provides 40 to 70% of axial rotation of the head.

 There is a pivot articulation between the odontoid process of the axis and the ring formed by the anterior arch and the transverse ligament of the atlas.

 Lateral and median joints

 There are three atlanto-axial joints: one median and two lateral: